 40 In fact, the dominant theoretical frameworks in Eurocentric IR - guided by diverse philosophies of realism, liberalism and constructivism - have been commonly stumped by 'change', thereby indicating that none of these philosophies could work forever.
 Jack Snyder (2004, 61) writes: 'Realists failed to predict the end of the Cold War, for example.
 Even after it happened, they tended to assume that the new system would become multipolar ("back to the future", as the scholar John J. Mearsheimer put it).
-Likewise, the liberal theory of democratic peace is stronger on what happens after states become democratic than in predicting the timing of democratic transitions, let alone prescribing how to make transitional circumstances necessary to support the emergence of consensus about new values and ideas.
-With such uncertain guidance from the theoretical realm, it is no wonder that policymakers, activists, and public commentators fall prey to simplifie or wishful thinking about how to effect change".
+Likewise, the liberal theory of democratic peace is stronger on what happens after states become democratic than in predicting the timing of democratic transitions, let alone prescribing how to make transitions happen peacefully.
+Constructivists are good at describing changes in norms and ideas, but they are weak on the material and institutional circumstances necessary to support the emergence of consensus about new values and ideas.
+With such uncertain guidance from the theoretical realm, it is no wonder that policymakers, activists, and public commentators fall prey to simplify or wishful thinking about how to effect change'.
 Jack Snyder, "One World, Rival Theories," Foreign Policy 145 (2004): 52-62.